One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Significance Testing

 \section{Significance Testing}

-We use a t-test to determine if there is a significant difference the performance metrics (F1-score, accuracy, AUROC, AUPRC, MAUC, BCA) means between OvO attention and the next best-performing multimodal model.
+We use a t-test to determine if there is a significant difference the performance metrics (AUROC, AUPRC, MAUC, BCA) means between OvO attention and the next best-performing multimodal model.
 Our sample size is 10 from each group, as we initialized the models with 10 random seeds.
 For the MIMIC IV and CXR dataset, we compare against self-attention as it performed the second best after OvO.
 Using an $\alpha$ = 0.01, we have evidence to reject the null hypothesis and conclude that there is a statistically significant difference in means between single-attention and OvO attention.
 The p-value for the AUROC scores is 0.00363 and the p-value for AUPRC is 0.000948.
-For the TCGA dataset, we do not have evidence to reject the null hypothesis and cannot say that the accuracy and F1-score means were different between OvO and cross-attention since the p-values were greater than $\alpha$ = 0.01 (p-value of 0.04 for accuracy means, and p-value of 0.02 for F1-score means).
-This demonstrates that although cross-attention performed slightly better than OvO, it was not statistically significant.
 For the TADPOLE challenge, we compare against cross-attention as it performed the second best after OvO.
 We get a p-value for MAUC scores of $2.09e^{-7}$ and a p-value of $8.19e^{-12}$ for BCA.
-Thus, we demonstrate a statistically significant difference in accuracy and F1-score means between self-attention and OvO attention.
+Thus, we demonstrate a statistically significant difference in MAUC and BCA means between self-attention and OvO attention.
 Lastly, for the eICU dataset, we compare against cross-attention as it performed the second best after OvO.
 We get a p-value for AUROC scores of $2.00e^{-15}$ and a p-value of $8.24e^{-14}$ for AUPRC.
-Thus, we demonstrate a statistically significant difference in accuracy and F1-score means between self-attention and OvO attention.
+Thus, we demonstrate a statistically significant difference in AUROC and AUPRC means between self-attention and OvO attention.